tdoa20/SWO-Summer-Drop-Product-Analysis/README.md

 ## Data Structure & Cleaning Process
 This entity-relational-diagram shows tables that were derived from a Shopify orders export file that provides transactional information.
 It has an orders and product fact table and dimension tables consisting of: Order Details, Product Details, Customer Details, Unfulfilled Orders, Refunded Orders, and Date.
 Orders fact is the central fact table and product fact is a table used to be able to make certain product insights as the product names on shopify differ from the names SWO provides.

-The SQL queries used to form the tables can be found here.
+The SQL queries used to form the tables can be found <a href = "Data-Cleaning-Procedure/SQL_Queries">here</a>.

-The Shopify orders exports file used in this analysis can be found here.
+The Shopify orders exports file used in this analysis can be found <a href = "Data-Cleaning-Procedure/orders_export_1.csv">here</a>.
+The customer's names and addresses have been anonymised for privacy purposes.

 ## Executive Summary